Systemmatrix555/PM566/hw4/README.md

 **In order to get accurate estimates, we can run this function multiple times, with the following code:**

-(lapply returns a list of the same length as X, each element of which is the result of applying FUN to the corresponding element of X. n is an optional argument to FUN. this runs sim\_pi 4000 times, each time with n = 10,000. unlist just turns this from a list to a vector)

 ``` r
 # This runs the simulation a 4,000 times, each with 10,000 points
 set.seed(1231)